osemenjoy/zero_day/README.md

 ## Learning objectives

-At the end of the project you should be able to explain to anyone, without the help of google:
+At the end of this project, you are expected to explain to anyone, without the help of google:

-* what is a virtual machine
+* What is a virtual machine

-* What is a vagrant
+* What is vagrant

 * Who wrote vagrant